 Flavor Masking: “Tastes Great” Has to Last

 A glow gummy that tastes great on day one can still fail in the market if off-notes emerge later.
-This is often caused by oxidation, aroma buildup in the bottle, or flavor changes that show up after weeks of storage.
-The challenge isn’t just making it taste good-it’s making it taste the same after shipping, sitting in a warehouse, and being opened daily.
+This is often from oxidation, aroma buildup in the bottle, or flavor changes that show up after weeks of storage.
+The challenge isn’t just making it taste good—it’s making it taste the same after shipping, sitting in a warehouse, and being opened daily.

-In practice, strong gummy programs use a layered approach to sensory design, not a one-note “cover it with fruit flavor” strategy.
+Strong gummy programs use a layered approach to sensory design, not a one-note “cover it with fruit flavor” strategy.

 - Top-note aroma for first impression